kyma-project/istio/docs/user/04-30-troubleshooting-istio-no-sidecar.md

 ## Cause

-By default, Kyma has sidecar injection disabled - there is no automatic sidecar injection into any Pod in a cluster.
-For more information, read the document about [enabling Istio sidecar proxy injection](../../operations/smsh-01-istio-enable-sidecar-injection.md).
+By default, the Istio module has sidecar injection disabled - there is no automatic sidecar injection into any Pod in a cluster.
+For more information, read the document about [enabling Istio sidecar proxy injection](./01-60-enable-sidecar-injection.md).

 ## Remedy

 Follow these steps to troubleshoot:

-1. Check if sidecar injection is enabled in the Namespace of the Pod.
-Run this command to check the `istio-injection` label:
+1. Check if sidecar injection is enabled in the Pod's Namespace.
+Run the following command to check the `istio-injection` label:

     ```bash
     kubectl get namespaces {NAMESPACE} -o jsonpath='{ .metadata.labels.istio-injection }'